vitaminwater/Daryl/README.md

 ```

 You can call this as many times as you want.
 Everytime you do it, the shown note is marked as being the `last`.
-Which means once you stop calling it the last one you saw is the one you choose to do.
+Which means that once you stop calling the random command, the last note you saw is the one you choose to work on.

 ### (l) Retrieve current note